Dental Sealants: The basics.

 B) How do dental sealants work?

-In a nutshell, a sealant is used to create a smoother tooth surface.
+In a nutshell, the thin plastic coating of a sealant creates a smoother tooth surface.
 One that’s easier to clean, and for that reason, less at risk for the formation of decay.

 Here’s the whole story explained: